-Note: 099 indicates all terminal types.
+Note: The wildcard for all terminal types is 099.

 Step 4.
 Code I.D.

 In the Symbology Charts, beginning on page A-1, find the symbology to which you want to apply the data format.
 Locate the Hex value for that symbology and scan the 2 digit hex value from the Programming Chart inside the back cover of this manual.